Creating a Data Share

 • Add the Group to the Role using RoleId

-The registration process results in provisioning a CLIENT_ID and CLIENT_SECRET followed by creating Ranger ROLE and adding CLIENT_ID as a Group to the ROLE and then maintaining policy for the ROLE to create the data share.
+The registration process results in provisioning a CLIENT_ID and CLIENT_SECRET followed by creating Ranger ROLE and adding CLIENT_ID as a Group to the ROLE.
+You can verify the creation of your Ranger groups and users in Cloudera Management Console > Environments > ***YOUR_ENVIRONMENT**** > > Apache Ranger > Audits > Admin

 Managing Ranger policies

-Learn how to provide authentication capabilities to your external users.
-Manage and govern your Ranger policies.
+Learn how to manage your Ranger policies to authenticate your external users.

-The Ranger Administrator must maintain policies for the set of databases and tables for the Ranger role and group.
+The Ranger Administrator must maintain policies for the set of databases and tables for the Ranger role and group to enable read access for these assets.

-In the Allow Conditions, a “SELECT” permission has to be maintained for the Databases or Tables to provide a READ-only access.
+1. In the Allow Conditions, a SELECT and SHOW permission has to be maintained for the databases or tables to be shared to provide a READ-only access.

-Create a Data Share policy in Ranger for the previously created Role with the following command
+Create a Data Share policy in Ranger for the Role created in Registering external clients in Cloudera on cloud with the following command

 curl -k -u [***CDP_ADMIN_USER***]:[***PASSWORD***] -H "Accept: application/json" -H "Content-Type: application/json" -X POST "https://[***RANGER-HOST-NAME***]:8443/[***DATALAKE-NAME***]/cdp-share-management/ranger/service/public/v2/api/policy/" -d '{"service":"hive_service_name", "policyType": 0, "name": "Iceberg Table Policy", "description": "Policy for SELECT access to an CLIENT_ID", "isEnabled": true, "resources": { "database": { "values": "[***DATABASE_NAME***]" }, "table": { "values": "[***TABLE_NAME***]" } ,"column": { "values": ["*"] } } , "policyItems": [ { "accesses": [ { "type": "select" } ], "users": [], "groups":[], "roles": "[***CLIENT_ROLE***]", "conditions": [] } ] }'